-This reserve provides funding to meet costs associated with the changes that the Service needs to make in order to meet the challenge of predicted shortfalls in funding and any other new Service requirements.
+This reserve provides funding to meet costs associated with changes the Service needs to make in order to meet the challenge of predicted shortfalls in funding and any other new Service requirements.
 Surplus funds have been transferred to the Capital Replacement Reserve.